The quantum mechanics of experiments: What is the ``Measurement Problem'' of QM?

 \subsection{Some basic notions and premises}

 In this section we summarize various well known notions, facts and premises, the purpose being to introduce convenient language and to clarify the starting point of our analysis.

 An \textit{isolated system, S,} is a physical system that has only negligibly tiny interactions with its complement (the rest of the universe).
 Only for an isolated system, quantum-mechanical time evolution of operators representing physical quantities characteristic of the system can be formulated in a universal and precise way as \textit{Heisenberg evolution} of operators acting on the Hilbert space of the system.
 In this note we will only consider isolated systems.
 An isolated system is \textit{open} if -- to be concrete -- it can release massless modes (photons and gravitons) escaping to the event horizon of the universe (or of black holes).
-Such modes can carry away energy and information that, for \textit{fundamental reasons,} cannot be recovered in the future by any material devices belonging to the system.
+Such modes can carry away energy and information that, for \textit{fundamental reasons,} cannot be retrieved in the future by any material devices belonging to the system.
 (A more general, abstract notion of open systems will be described later and is based on what has been called the \textit{``Principle of Diminishing Potentialities,''} see \cite{Fr}.)

 In this note, we focus our attention on \textit{non-relativistic} QM.
-We consider a system, $S$, of matter possibly interacting with the quantized radiation field with the property that all characteristic velocities of matter modes are tiny as compared to the velocity of light, $c$.
-In the description of such a system one may consider the limiting regime where $c\rightarrow \infty$, and this is what we will be concerned with in the following.
+We consider a system, $S$, of matter interacting with the quantized radiation field with the property that all characteristic velocities of matter modes are tiny as compared to the velocity of light, $c$.
+In the description of such a system one may consider the limiting regime where $c\rightarrow \infty$, and this is what we will focus on in this paper.

 Let $\mathcal{H}$ denote the Hilbert space of pure state vectors of $S$.
 General states of $S$ are given by density matrices acting on $\mathcal{H}$, and physical quantities, $\widehat{X}, \widehat{Y}, \dots$, of $S$ are represented by selfadjoint bounded operators, $X, Y, \dots,$ on $\mathcal{H}$.
 Let $H_S$ denote the Hamiltonian generating the time evolution of operators acting on $\mathcal{H}$.
-The \textit{Heisenberg equation of motion} \cite{Heisenberg, Dirac} for the time-dependence of a selfadjoint, bounded operator, $X(t), t\in \mathbb{R}$, representing a physical quantity, $\widehat{X}$, of $S$ is given by
+The \textit{Heisenberg equation of motion} \cite{Heisenberg, Dirac} for the time-dependence of a selfadjoint, bounded operator, $X(t)$, representing a physical quantity, $\widehat{X}$, of $S$ at time $t\in \mathbb{R}$ is given by

 where the dot indicates differentiation with respect to time $t$, and $\hbar$ is Planck's constant.
 This is a \textbf{linear deterministic} equation for $X(t), t\in \mathbb{R}$.
 It is a basic ingredient of the following analysis.